storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Using Markdown

-As of storybook 3.3, [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used in storybook by default.
-All you need to do is import a markdown file, which extracts the raw markdown content into a string.
-You can then use that string in any addon that supports markdown (such as notes).
+As of storybook 3.3, [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can be used in Storybook by default.
+Users can import a markdown file which extracts the raw markdown content into a string.
+The string can then be used in any addon that supports markdown such as notes and info.

 ```js
 import React from 'react';